northwestcoder/appsheet-drivemerge/README.md

 aka a "Documentation Request App"

+Note: This is not an official Google product and is provided for educational purposes only.

 ## Overview

 - This Appsheet app and Apps Script solution lets your team manage a curated list of content from Google Drive, and then email PDFs of that content nicely packaged up for your audience.
 "Audience" could mean: